If you would like additional information on this topic,

 Ethical Boundaries & Treating Sexually Abused Boys

-Prevention of Medical Errors 1 for Psychologists
+Prevention of Medical Errors for Psychologists Course #1

-Prevention of Medical Errors 2 for Psychologists
+Prevention of Medical Errors for Psychologists Course #2

-Prevention of Medical Errors 3
+Prevention of Medical Errors for Psychologists Course #3

 Prevention of Medical Errors for Social Workers, Counselors, & MFTs 1